 - If the UE is in CM-IDLE, the AMF locally releases the PDU session without paging the UE and causes the SMF to locally release the SM context for the UE by a Nsmf_PDUSession_ReleaseSMContext, as in step 1c in clause 4.3.4.2 of TS 23.502 [3].
 The PDU Session status is synchronized at next time when the UE connects to the network

-NOTE 4: If the network slice becomes unavailable and a large number of UEs are impacted, the AMF can send the updates to the non-supporting UEs in a manner that avoids surge in signalling (e.g. next time the UE becomes connected).

 - If the AMF detects from the validity time of a S-NSSAI that it is available again, then update the Configured NSSAI to include the S-NSSAI via a UE Configuration Update procedure

+NOTE 4: If the network slice becomes unavailable or available again, and a large number of UEs are impacted, the AMF can send the updates to the non-supporting UEs in a manner that avoids surge in signalling (e.g. next time the UE becomes connected).

 NOTE 5: The AMF, for the case of UE not performing any actions despite the validity timing information provided by the network, can terminate PDU Session(s) associated with S-NSSAI subject to be terminated according to the validity time by explicitly releasing the PDU Sessions associated with the S-NSSAI.